oliveiraleo/mnc_NWDAF/README.md

 go run temp_requester.go
 ```

-TODO: Format the text on the paragraph below or remove it

-After that, you should select your number
+After that, you should select your number:

-If "1" is selected, MTLF (model training function) is executed.
+- If "1" is selected, MTLF (model training function) is executed.
-Otherwise, "2" is selected, AnLF (analytics function) is executed.
+- Otherwise, "2" is selected, AnLF (analytics function) is executed.
-Then, you can try to select a number which means the dataset number.
+- Then, you can try to select a number which means the dataset number.

-Now, we using the EMNIST dataset, which is in the python module.
-In temp_requester, the image is not transmitted (using the json, the data number is transmitted).
+Currently, the EMNIST dataset which is in the python module is being used.
+In Temp_Requester, the image is not transmitted (the data number is transmitted using the json).

 ## Configuring and Using UERANSIM